Menu

 • Insolvency

 James came to the Bar from a financial background having previously qualified as a Chartered Accountant.
-He has extensive experience of both corporate insolvency and bankruptcy, acting for debtors and officeholders and is a member of R3.
+He has extensive experience of both corporate insolvency and bankruptcy, acting for debtors and officeholders.
 He is able to use his accountancy skills in complex financial transaction cases, including breach of fiduciary duty, fraud, preferences and transactions at an undervalue.

 His work has included: